 LidarSLAMIn3DSimulation Simulink model is configured with the US City Block scene using the Simulation 3D Scene Configuration block.
 The model places a vehicle on the scene using the Simulation 3D Vehicle with Ground Following block.
 A lidar sensor is attached to the vehicle using the Simulation 3D Lidar block.
 In the block dialog box, use the Mounting tab to adjust the placement of the sensor.
 Use the Parameters tab to configure properties of the sensor to simulate different lidar sensors.
 In this example, the lidar is mounted on the center of the roof.
 The lidar sensor is configured to model a typical Velodyne® HDL-32E sensor.

 close(hScene) if ~ispc error(['3D Simulation is only supported on Microsoft', char(174), ' Windows', char(174), '.']); end % Open the model modelName = 'LidarSLAMIn3DSimulation'; open_system(modelName); snapnow;

 The model records and visualizes the synthetic lidar data.
 The recorded data is available through the simulation output, and can be used for prototyping your algorithm in MATLAB.
 Additionally, the model uses a From Workspace (Simulink) block to load simulated measurements from an Inertial Navigation Sensor (INS).
-The INS data was obtained using the
+The INS data was obtained by using an